-This PPM contains a detailed description of the property, the sponsor, the financial details of the investment, the projected return on the investment, and the specifics of the DST or TIC structure.
+This PPM contains a detailed description of the property, the sponsor, the financial details of the investment, the projected return on the investment, and the specifics of the DST structure.
 It also contains third-party due diligence reports, all pertinent leases, agreements, contracts, and a legal opinion as well as a detailed discussion of general and specific risks associated with each particular investment.

 These are benefits that may not be available to an investor seeking to purchase a non-securitized piece of real estate on their own unless they paid for them themselves.